Two minute Disney Plus review

 As for the other feature we mentioned, Disney Plus has now incorporated a GroupWatch option.
 GroupWatch is a co-watching feature that allows up to seven people to watch a synced-up TV program or movie across web, mobile, conntected TV devices and smart TVs.

-So, for example, maybe you and six other friends want to watch the latest instalment in The Book of Boba Fett.
+So, for example, maybe you and six other friends want to watch the same instalment in The Book of Boba Fett.
 First, you'd search for the movie or TV show – in this case, The Book of Boba Fett – using the search tool.
 Click on its profile icon, and you'll open up that series' specific page.
 Navigate to the button with three people icons in a circle, and click on that.
 From there, you can invite up to six other subscribers to watch the show or film alongside you.

 Viewers can share emoji reactions in real time when GroupWatch is activated, too, while everyone has the option to play, pause, rewind or fast-forward for the group.
 So if one of you misses a key part of a show or movie for whatever reason, you can rewind it.
 Just make sure that you tell everyone else what you're doing, so nobody gets mad.